AutomationSolutionz/automationsolutionz.github.io/docs/variables-and-indexed-access.md

 ---
 id: variables-and-indexed-access
-title: Variables and Indexed Access
+title: Variables and indexed access
 ---

 With ZeuZ Node, you can store complex variables of any common type - integers,